-Copy it in below cells or anywhere.
+Copy it to the below cells or anywhere else.
 The reference to B1 will not change.

 You can make row absolute and column relative or vice versa by just putting $ sign before a column or row number.

-For example eg; $A1 means only column a is locked but row is not.
-If you copy this cell to left the column A will not change but when copy the formula downward the row number will change.
+For example eg; $A1 means the only column a is locked but the row is not.
+If you copy this cell to left the column A will not change but when to copy the formula down the row number will change.